RikaResource/.github/profile/README.md

 Join our Swae [workspace](https://rikarelief.swae.io/sign-up) for discussions of ideas and our goals.

+Here is a [wiki](https://github.com/RikaRelief/.github/wiki) highlighting some information about the organization and the platform.

 ## 🍿 Fun facts

 - We eat proofs for breakfast